yaakov41g/Simulator/README.md

 *Download the repository files:*
 Push the green "Code" button.
-Go to your Downloads in the Files Manager.
+Go to your Downloads in the Files Explorer.
 Right click on "Simulator-main".
 Select "Extract all...".
 Choose a place into which to extract the files and press Extract button.